Alessandra Kersevan

-Alessandra Kersevan (born 18 December 1950) is an historian, author and editor living and working in Udine.
+Alessandra Kersevan (born 18 December 1950) is a historian, author and editor living and working in Udine.

 She researches Italian modern history, including the Italian resistance movement and Italian war crimes.

 She is the editor of a group called Resistenza storica at Kappa Vu edizioni, an Italian publisher.

 Her research have caused a huge hate campaign against her from the political right environment, both institutional and extra-parliamentary.

 Research

 Her research (confirmed by the documents found in British archives by the British historian Effie Pedaliu and by the Italian historians Costantino Di Sante and Davide Conti) pointed out that the memory of the existence of the Italian concentration camps and Italian war crimes in general has been repressed due to the Cold War.
 In the collective memory of the Italian public and media this has led to historical revisionism, in particular concerning post-war foibe massacres.
-Yugoslavia, Greece and Ethiopia requested extradition of 1,200 Italian war criminals who however never saw anything like the Nuremberg trial, because the British government with the beginning of cold war saw in Pietro Badoglio a guarantee of an anti-communist post-war Italy.
+Yugoslavia, Greece and Ethiopia requested extradition of 1,200 Italian war criminals who however never saw anything like the Nuremberg trial, because the British government, with the beginning of Cold War, saw in Pietro Badoglio a guarantee of an anti-communist post-war Italy.

 In the 1950s, two Italian film-makers were jailed for depicting the Italian invasion of Greece.

 Kersevan attributes this to historic revisionism.

 She compares historic revisionism in Italy to the situation in France where she notes historic mythology is deconstructed.

 She gives the French people's understanding of the Vichy period as an example.

 In 2003, Italian media reported that Silvio Berlusconi had said, "Benito Mussolini only used to send people on vacation".
 This gave weight and illustrated the thesis made by Kersevan.